 In comments to the subgroup report, PG&E and SDG&E contend it would not be effective to set a firm start date to reconvene the V2G AC Subgroup.
-353

 The VGIC recommends maintaining momentum through the use of a one-day workshop as this would not prematurely overcommit resources to the effort.
-354

 We agree that reconvening the subgroup without revised standards in place would be premature.
 We also see value in holding a brief meeting of the subgroup on a routine basis to provide the members of the subgroup with any news on the status of V2G AC interconnection standards update.
 Hence, we direct Utilities to host such a meeting, no later than six months from the issuance of this decision and continue to hold such a meeting every six months until updated standards have been tested and approved.
-Furthermore, we direct Utilities to actively participate in the committees that update the standards in order to ensure that the standards bodies understand what is needed for V2G AC Interconnection and the Utilities are well apprised of the standards update status.
-Once standards have been tested and approved, Utilities shall inform the Smart Inverter Working Group and the Director of the Energy Division.
-We authorize the Director of the Energy Division to reconvene the V2G AC Subgroup no later than 90 days from the issuance of approved updated standards.
+The meeting should be noticed to the service lists of this proceeding and R.18-12-006. -Furthermore, we direct Utilities to actively participate in the committees that update the standards in order to ensure that the standards bodies understand what is needed for V2G AC Interconnection and the Utilities are well apprised of the standards update status.
+Once standards have been tested and approved, Utilities shall inform the

-353 PG&E and SDG&E Comments to V2G AC Subgroup Report at 4.
+&lt;sup>373 PG&E and SDG&E Comments to V2G AC Subgroup Report at 4.

-354 VGIC Comments to V2G AC Subgroup Report at 3.
+&lt;sup>374 VGIC Comments to V2G AC Subgroup Report at 3.